In this Guide

 Like the Amazon model, the armrests on this one aren’t adjustable.

 If you’re in the market for a traditional executive chair that won’t break the bank, you should have a look at this Office Star model.
 It has a hybridized eco-leather upholstery which has the look and feel of leather without the high price.

 We also love the ergonomic design, and adjustable armrests.
-It’s the best you can do for under $200!

 The armrests have easy buttons which allow you to flip them back and out of the way.
 That’s a big plus for people who work pulled up to a desk, whether for typing or drafting.